peterkovacik/GTranslate_CLI/README.md

-This program translate English to Arabic text in the Linux command line.
+This program translates English to Arabic text in the Linux command line.

 To use this program, you must install the following libraries for Python3: